Ciraudi/semantic-extraction/README.md

 The aim of this project is to extract the most semantically significant subject-predicate-object triples from an unstructured text.

 The following libraries are used in this project:

+# NLTK (Natural Language Toolkit)

+NLTK is a leading platform for building Python programs to work with human language data.
+It provides easy-to-use interfaces to over 50 corpora and lexical resources such as WordNet, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning, wrappers for industrial-strength NLP libraries, and an active discussion forum.

+You can find more there: https://www.nltk.org/

+## Installation and usage

+You have to follow this tutorial https://www.guru99.com/download-install-nltk.html

 # BART (large-sized model), fine-tuned on CNN Daily Mail

 BART is a transformer encoder-encoder (seq2seq) model with a bidirectional (BERT-like) encoder and an autoregressive (GPT-like) decoder.
 BART is pre-trained by (1) corrupting text with an arbitrary noising function, and (2) learning a model to reconstruct the original text.